Canadian Jewish Congress: Founding and early history

 The immediate predecessor to the CJC was formed in 1915 by the Montreal chapter of Poalei Zion, a working class Labour Zionist organization.
 They were soon joined by thirteen other organizations, mostly other chapters of Poalei Zion and the Arbeiter Ring, in forming the Canadian Jewish Alliance.
 The organization, composed of elected officials, set out to represent all of Canadian Jewry on its major political, national and international affairs.
 It also aimed to respond to problems arising from the First World War, specifically the oppression of Jews overseas, the immigration of Jewish refugees, and Britain's promises to create a Jewish state.

 In 1919, over 25,000 Jews from across Canada voted for delegates to the first convention of the CJC held in Montreal that March.
 Groups including the Canadian Federation of Zionist Societies, Poalei Zion, Mizrachi, and the Arbeiter Ring were present at the convention.
 While there, they were addressed by the Solicitor General of Canada, and were entertained at Montreal City Hall, where a large Zionist flag was draped over the Mayor's chair.
 The main decision at that meeting was the founding of the Jewish Immigrant Aid Society to assist Jewish settlers and refugees in Canada.
 They also passed motions expressing the Jewish community's loyalty to Canada and others declaring their support for the Balfour Declaration.
 The convention elected Lyon Cohen, former President of the Montreal Clothing Manufacturers Union, as their President.

 Despite this auspicious start, the CJC fell into abeyance and was inactive until 1934, due to lack of leadership and funding.
-With the rise in anti-Semitism and restricted immigration policies in the 1930s, the CJC re-convened in 1934 and held the Congress' second plenum in Toronto in January.
+With the rise in antisemitism and restricted immigration policies in the 1930s, the CJC re-convened in 1934 and held the Congress' second plenum in Toronto in January.
 Cohen's friend and close colleague, Samuel William Jacobs, a prominent Jewish leader and Member of Parliament, became the revived Congress' first president.

 In 1938, the Canadian Jewish Congress partnered with B'nai Brith Canada to create the Joint Public Relations Committee, with the goal of developing a strategy to combat discrimination and find allies within other minority groups.